keeping your smartphone safe

 - Beware of what have become known as “shoulder surfers” who peek into your phone as you make transactions.
 The principle is no different from walking up to an ATM to make a machine transaction and making sure no one is trying to seize personal information while you’re going through the electronic processes there.
 Just stay aware of who is around you and what they are doing.

 - Be discreet in the kinds of transactions you consummate in public Wi-Fi settings.
 Such places are not as secure as your own home or office.
 If you need to access a sensitive account, try disabling the Wi-Fi and changing over to your mobile network.
 And always turn off Wi-Fi or Bluetooth when not in use.
 Thieves can figure out through them how to connect to your device and access key information.

 - As with your computer, your smartphone can be vulnerable to phishing expeditions.
 Don’t open links and attachments in emails and texts if you aren’t positive you can trust the sender.
 If someone claims to be contacting you from a financial institution, for example, instead of responding and handing over any information, call the institution to confirm the request.
-Unsolicited emails and texts can very easily be your undoing if you comply with their requests without ascertaining their reliability.
-And always be wary of ads claiming that your device is infected.
+Unsolicited emails and texts can very easily be dangerous if you comply with their requests without ascertaining their reliability.
+Be wary of ads claiming that your device is infected.
 Those ads could be legitimate, in which case you should take steps to repair that damage.
 But make sure the notification is valid.